barumau/pandunia/engli/kanun.md

 **musike audu** (OV).

 The typical word orders in everyday Pandunia are SVO, SOV and OSV.
-The latter occurs frequently in dependant clauses, for example in **mi wida jen, jo tu suku.** (I saw the person _whom you like_.)
+The latter occurs frequently in dependant clauses, for example in **mi wida ren, du tu jana.** (I saw the person _whom you know_.)
 The other word orders can be heard in poetry and in other forms of literary language.

 ### 12.2.
 Relations between the endings